gottagofaster236/SonicVisualSplit/README.md

    - Another method is to install the *VirtualCam plugin*.
      For OBS, download and install it from [here](https://github.com/Fenrirthviti/obs-virtual-cam/releases).
-     Then navigate to your game capture source in OBS, right-click it → Filters → Effect Filters → Add new → VirtualCam.
+     Then enable it in Tools → VirtualCam.

      For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).